intelligent-username/Polynomial-Regression/README.md

 *Note: for context, you might want to read up on [Linear Regression](https://github.com/intelligent-username/Linear-Regression) first.
 There's a lot of overlap/repetition in the concepts

-Often times, we have a set of data points and want to generalize them to make useful predictions.
-This is largely what machine learning is about.
-Now, after engineering, cleaning, and transforming the data, you want to use it to train a model.
-However, the relationship between the features and the target variable may not always be linear.
+Say we want to deterministically create a predictive model with nice, clean data.
+However, this data is not always mappable through a linear function.
+That's where polynomial regression comes in.

 Polynomial regression extends linear regression by adding extra predictors, obtained by raising each of the original predictors to a power.
 This allows the model to fit a wider range of curves and capture more complex relationships in the data.

 Firstly, we have to define how we measure accuracy.
-The function that tells us how well our model is doing is called the **Loss Function**.
+The function that tells us how well our model is doing is called the [Loss Function](github.com/intelligent-username/Loss-Functions).
 Since this is our measure of accuracy, this is the metric we have to optimize for in order to create the ideal model.

 In this writeup, we will be using the Mean Squared Error (MSE) as our loss function, which is defined as: